MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 The SvcRecordType field is a numeric value defined to be either "0" or "1".
 Within an HTTPSSVC RRSet, all RRs must have the same value for SvcRecordType.
-Clients and recursive servers MUST ignore HTTPSSVC resource records with other SvcRecordType values, as well as RRSets where both "0" and "1" values for SvcRecordType are present in the same RRSet.
+Clients and recursive servers MUST ignore HTTPSSVC resource records with other SvcRecordType values.
+If an RRSet contains a record with type "0", the client MUST ignore any records in the set with type "1".

 When SvcRecordType is "0", the HTTPSSVC is defined to be in "alias form".